 First Nations challenging the Site C Dam in court

 We did it!
-Thanks to your support, we have met and exceeded our goal of $250,000 for Join the Circle – No Site C!
-RAVEN donors have raised a total of $306,000 for West Moberly and Prophet River First Nations’ legal challenges to the proposed BC Hydro Site C dam project.
+Thanks to your support, we met and exceeded our goal of $250,000 for Join the Circle – No Site C!
+RAVEN donors raised a total of $306,000 for West Moberly and Prophet River First Nations’ legal challenges to the proposed BC Hydro Site C dam project.

 Thanks to your donations and some heavy lifting by LeadNow, the Justice for the Peace Caravan rode an uplifting wave of support all the way from the Peace, across the Prairies, and into the federal appeal courtroom in Montreal.
 Hundreds of non-native and native supporters met the bus in Montreal, and also stood with Treaty 8 members and their legal team on the steps of Parliament in Ottawa.